supleed2/EIE4-FYP/writeup.md

 - Student: Aadi Desai
 - CID: 01737164
 - Course: EIE4
-- Project Supervisor: Dr Ed Stott
+- Project Supervisor: Dr Edward Stott
-- Second Marker: Dr T.J.W Clarke
+- Second Marker: Dr Thomas J.W Clarke

 # Acknowledgements

 I would like to thank Dr Ed Stott for his time and patience in the many meetings it took to discuss this project, as well as his guidance in architectural decisions that impacted the entire project.
-Without this insight, this project may not have been completed to a standard useful for future students.
+Without this insight, much more time may have been spend investigating alternatives and this project may not have reached a Proof-of-Concept stage that is useful for future students of the 3rd Year Embedded Systems module..

-TODO: Do this at the end

 # Abstract

-TODO: Summarise better

 The StackSynth module is an educational synthesiser platform based on the STM32L432, an ARM Cortex-M4 based CPU, which is well suited for the low-level realtime programming learning objective of the Embedded Systems module.
 However, it is not optimised for the Digital Signal Processing operations needed for complex audio waveform generation.

 This project develops an FPGA-based extension module for StackSynth, with the purpose of increasing the audio ability and performance of the synthesiser, while offering future Embedded Systems students an opportunity to develop code for a RISC-V System-on-Chip.
 The main contribution of this project is the SystemVerilog modules and LiteX wrappers for receiving low-speed CAN frames, producing waveforms for a given frequency, converting from phase to a sine wave and driving the PCM1780 DAC audio / control ports.
-In addition, there are demo C++ programs and helper functions for interfacing with the custom logic and finally, integration of these custom logic blocks into a LiteX project that facilitates the use of the existing IP for the CPU, memory controller, USB controller and interfaces.
+In addition, there are demo C++ programs and helper functions for interfacing with the custom logic and finally, integration of these custom logic blocks into a LiteX project that facilitates the use of the existing IP for the CPU, memory controller, USB controller and serial interfaces.

 The API for controlling the custom SystemVerilog logic has been designed to be simple to implement within student-written FreeRTOS tasks, similar to the existing Embedded Systems Module coursework C++ architecture.